altmank/CaptainOfCheats/README.md

 Cheats
 - Spawn any haulable product into your shipyard at specified quantities
-- Turn any storage building into an infinite provider or deleter of products using the storage god mode tool
+- Turn any storage building into an infinite provider or deleter of products using the storage god mode tool (in your tools menu)
 - Get free power
 - Get free computing power
 - Instant mode adds instant build, research, upgrade, spawning of vehicles and more